 - Continue the process until they’re both comfortable and ready to be left without supervision.

 Throughout the introduction process, keep an eye out for signs of aggression in your dog.
 Even breeds deemed safe for cats can demonstrate hunting behaviors.
-These are cause for alarm, and you need to break their concentration.
+These are causes for alarm, and you need to break their concentration.
 You then need to discourage the behavior IMMEDIATELY.

 - Stiff posture or stalking movements